 What qualities are most valuable in a leader?
 Honesty, empathy, empowerment and respect.
+Who is your role model everything she has achieved as a female in the hospitality industry.
+She inspired me to mentor the women behind me.

-Who is your role model in the industry?
 Angela Harnett, for the way she cooks so effortlessly, for everything she stands for and